 For me, one of these moments happened back during my senior year of college.
 I had taken an honor thesis class where the entire class was graded in a series of research papers which lead up to a final thesis paper at the end of the semester.

-The class was rigorous and our brilliant and “crazy” professor who graduated second in his class at Brown University (the valedictorian later went on to become one of the US Supreme Court Justices) was a notoriously difficult grader.
+The class was rigorous and our brilliant and “crazy” professor who graduated second in his class at Brown University (the valedictorian apparently went on to become one of the US Supreme Court Justices) was a notoriously difficult grader.

 Let’s put it this way, the class had started with 11 students and by the time our daunting second assignment came around, the number of students had dwindled to 5.